-- a constituted voluntary or community organisation
+- constituted voluntary or community organisation

-- a registered charity
+- registered charity

-- a branch of national organisations with a local management committee based in Wiltshire or Swindon, your own constitution, and a bank account you control.
+- branch of a national organisations with a local management committee based in Wiltshire or Swindon, your own constitution, and a bank account you control

 Your organisation must have:

-- an active management committee of at least three people who are not:
+- an active voluntary management committee with at least three people who are not: